Monthly Meetings

 Critique Night is a chance to get an award winning, highly skilled, photographer's feedback on one (or two) of your photos.
 Whether you are thinking about entering a photo into a competition (or exhibition), or you just want to get some feedback on "What's Wrong or What's Right?" with your image.
 This is a great learning experience that we encourage all Members to participate in.

-Before March 6th, an entry gallery will be opened so that you can upload your image(s) that will be critiqued.
+Before December 1st, an entry gallery will be opened so that you can upload your image(s) that will be critiqued.
+The deadline for entries will be January 12th.

 Biography: